saptarshibasu/azure-study/README.md

 Password Administrator | Allows passwords to be reset for non-admin accounts and helpdesk admins User Administrator | Allows management of all aspects of users, groups and admin password resets

-* RBAC roles can be assigned to users or groups at the subscription, resource group, or resource level.
+* RBAC roles can be assigned to users or groups at the subscription, resource group, or resource level (IAM blade).
 E.g. if at a resource group level, a user is assigned the contributor role, the user will be able to manage all resources within the resource group
 * Resource Locks
   * **CanNotDelete** - Authorized users can read or modify the resource, but can't delete the resource
   * **ReadOnly** - Authorized users can only read a resource, but can't delete or update the resource